thejohnfreeman/python-typeclasses/README.rst

-Many dynamically typed languages, like Python and JavaScript, lack ad hoc polymorphism in the language, but developers can implement it by hand by inspecting the argument types and dispatching to implementations accordingly.
+Many dynamically typed languages, like Python and JavaScript, lack ad hoc polymorphism in the language, but developers can implement it by hand by inspecting the argument types and dispatching to implementations accordingly:

 .. code-block:: python